Last Updated on March 2, 2021 by Shaun Snapp

 “Sure, with equivalent hardware and unmodified code it’s much less efficient and slower for OLTP than a row store.
 The flip side is that analytics is much faster, and that the OLTP performance can be made good enough for most SAP systems by code rewrite and high specification hardware.
 The beauty of the IBM and Oracle approach however is that neither OLTP nor OLAP performance needs to be compromised, and code does not need to be rewritten.”

 This is an excellent point.
 But HANA is not being marketed as an analytics database.
-Outside of BW or BPC, HANA was planned to replace most SAP applications that were using Oracle or DB2.
+Outside of BW or BPC, HANA was planned to replace most SAP applications using Oracle or DB2.

 “I’m really not a big fan of trolling forums with fake names and unspecific content.
 It would sure be appreciated if you would use your real name.